 Volunteer Law Clerk Recruitment Program

-Students interested in participating in this program must submit a letter of interest, completed Attorney and Law Clerk application form, resume and letter of recommendation/reference to the following by February 5, 2013.
+Students interested in participating in this program must submit a letter of interest, completed Attorney and Law Clerk application form, resume and letter of recommendation/reference to the following by cob (5:00 p.m.)
+February 5, 2014.
 Incomplete/late applications will not be accepted.
-The deadline to apply for a volunteer law clerk position for the summer has now passed.
-Applications will no longer be accepted, no exceptions to this will be made.
+UPDATE!
+The deadline has passed and the Attorney General's Office is no longer accepting applications for consideration of volunteer law clerk positions to commence this summer.

 Washington State Attorney General’s Office